Threat management in the digital business age

 Enterprises need to evaluate, plan and manage strategies, architectures and processes effectively by understanding possible vulnerabilities and threats.
 Threat management is required at every level of planning to reduce risk to your enterprise IT environment.

-Software AG’s Alfabet for enterprise architecture and IT planning and portfolio management provides an effective threat management solution to stay updated with product vulnerabilities, assess their relevance to your IT portfolio and perform risk assessment.
+Software AG’s Alfabet for enterprise architecture and strategic portfolio management provides an effective Threat Management solution to stay updated with product vulnerabilities, assess their relevance to your IT portfolio and perform risk assessment.
 The threat management process combines state-of-the-art vulnerability prioritization capabilities with risk assessment of vulnerabilities that help organizations identify the issues requiring immediate attention, so they can focus efforts on the vulnerabilities most likely to result in a breach.
 The high-level process of threat management in Alfabet consists of four steps as illustrated in Figure 2.

 The goal of the threat management process is to understand the most current and relevant IT vulnerabilities affecting the organization and effectively plan and monitor the actions needed to mitigate the impact of the risks posed by them.
 Data is imported from databases, such as the NVD.
 The NVD acts as a data source of the latest software products and their associated vulnerabilities.
 NVD, a product of the National Institute of Standards and Technology (NIST), is a database structured according to its products’ unique Common Platform Enumeration (CPE) ID and their associated vulnerabilities that have a unique Common Vulnerabilities and Exposures (CVE) ID.
 A vulnerability can be associated with a number of products.
 Each vulnerability with a CVE ID is imported as a threat and classified into threat groups based on the product version.
 The latest threats can be easily uploaded from the NVD into Alfabet, thereby addressing the first challenge in threat management of keeping up-to-date with the growing number of vulnerabilities.
 Also, the newly imported threats and threat groups are categorized based on the learnings from the existing threat and threat groups, making this a continuously evolving system.
 The second challenge associated with threat management is assessing the relevance of the imported threats to the existing IT landscape.
 With Alfabet, you can start threat group assessment to assess the relevance of the threat groups to your existing IT portfolio.